Friday, February 1, 2019

 WHEN FEEDING?

-WHAT KID OF HABIT DO YOU FEED?
+WHAT KIND OF HABIT DO YOU FEED?

 ONE AT your side, under PURPOSEFUL control...